apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 profile provider (in this order).

 To ingest data from Kinesis, ensure that the policy attached to your IAM role contains the necessary permissions.
-The permissions needed depend on the value of `useListShards`.
+The required permissions depend on the value of `useListShards`.

 If the `useListShards` flag is set to `true`, you need following permissions:

-* `ListStreams`: required to list your data streams
+- `ListStreams`: required to list your data streams
-* `Get*`: required for `GetShardIterator`
+- `Get*`: required for `GetShardIterator`
-* `GetRecords`: required to get data records from a data stream's shard
+- `GetRecords`: required to get data records from a data stream's shard
-* `ListShards` : required to get the shards for a stream of interest
+- `ListShards` : required to get the shards for a stream of interest

 **Example policy**